The Stooges: History

-Formation (1967–68)
+Formation (1967–1968)

 Iggy Pop (born James Newell Osterberg) played drums in several Ann Arbor–area bands as a teenager, including the Iguanas and, later, the Prime Movers.
 The Prime Movers nicknamed Osterberg "Iggy" in reference to his earlier band.

 Osterberg was first inspired to form the Stooges after meeting blues drummer Sam Lay during a visit to Chicago.
 Upon returning to Detroit, Osterberg sought to create a new form of blues music that was not derivative of historical precedents, with influence from garage rock bands The Sonics and The Kinks.
 Ron Asheton (guitar) and Scott Asheton (drums), and Dave Alexander (bass guitar) comprised the rest of the band, with Osterberg as the main singer.
-Osterberg became interested in Ron Asheton after seeing him perform in a cover band called the Chosen Few, believing, "I’ve never met a convincing musician that didn’t look kind of ill and kind of dirty, and Ron had those two things covered!"
+Osterberg became interested in Ron Asheton after seeing him perform in a cover band called the Chosen Few, believing, "I've never met a convincing musician that didn't look kind of ill and kind of dirty, and Ron had those two things covered!"
 The three nicknamed Osterberg "Pop" after a local character whom he resembled.
 Shortly after witnessing an MC5 concert in Ann Arbor, Osterberg began using the stage name Iggy Pop, a name that he has used ever since.

 Though the Stooges had formed, Iggy Pop attributes two key motivating influences to move the band forward.
 The first was seeing the Doors perform at a homecoming dance for the University of Michigan.
-The second was seeing an all-girls rock band from Princeton, New Jersey, called the Untouchable perform.
+The second was seeing an all-girls rock band from Princeton, New Jersey, called the Untouchable perform in the summer of 1967.
 In a 1995 interview with Bust Magazine, he relates:

 The band's 1967 debut was at their communal State Street house on Halloween night, followed by their next live gig in January 1968.
 During this early period, the Stooges were originally billed as the "Psychedelic Stooges" at the Grande Ballroom in Detroit, Michigan, and other venues, where they played with the band MC5 and others.
-At one of their early Grande Ballroom performances, Asheton's guitar neck separated from the body forcing the band to stop playing during the opening song, "I Wanna Be Your Dog."
+At one of their early Grande Ballroom performances, Asheton's guitar neck separated from the body forcing the band to stop playing during the opening song, "I Wanna Be Your Dog".
 The first major commercial show for the Psychedelic Stooges was on March 3, 1968, at the Grande Ballroom in Detroit, opening for Blood, Sweat & Tears.
 According to John Sinclair, who booked the show, the Psychedelic Stooges were substitutes for the MC5, who had a formidable Detroit reputation that made Blood, Sweat & Tears reluctant to follow them.
 A fan who saw several of their performances at that time said, "What they achieved was an almost orchestral drone or trance-like sound which was totally unique, valid and impressive."

 The group's early sound differed from their later music, wrote critic Edwin Pouncey:

-First two albums and first breakup (1968–71)
+In 1968, Elektra Records sent DJ/publicist Danny Fields to scout the MC5, resulting in contracts for both that band and the Stooges.
+The contracts were at different pay rates: MC5 $20,000, the Stooges $5,000, as revealed in the 2016 Jim Jarmusch film, Gimme Danger.